ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Improve the Crazyflie MAVLink tunnel to increase efficiency
-message: Improve the Crazyflie MAVLink tunnel to increase efficiency

 This change fragments MAVLink packets more efficiently and therefore increases the net throughput.
 This in turn makes the connection significantly more stable and the Crazyflie experience overall more usable.
 ### Antipattern Category